yehuya/Yeditor/README.md

 return user selection area parent element

 #### parentEditable()
-Check if the parent of the selection area is editable return <code>false</code> if the parent is not editable
+Check if the parent of the selection area is editable<br />
+return <code>false</code> if the parent is not editable

 #### insert(Node)
-Insert element into the current location of the user selection
+Insert element into the current location of the user selection<br />
 <code>@Node</code> is Node element

 #### remove()
-remove the user selection
+remove the user selection<br />
 return <code>document fragment node</code>